Hensel minimality II: Mixed characteristic and a diophantine application: Hensel minimality in characteristic zero (including mixed characteristic)

+As one sees from the definition, bigger $\ell$ yield stronger conditions, i.e., for $\ell < \ell'$, $\ell'$-\hmix-minimality implies $\ell$-\hmix-minimality.

-Clearly, if all models $K$ of $\cT$ are of equicharacteristic zero, then $\cT$ is $\ell$-\hmix-minimal if and only if $\cT$ is $\ell$-h-minimal in the sense of \refI{defn:hmin}.
+Clearly, if all models $K$ of $\cT$ are of equicharacteristic zero, then one can take $n=m=1$, so the above definition of $\ell$-h-minimality agrees with \cite[Definition~2.3.3]{CHR}.
 In the mixed characteristic case, one is obliged to take the valuation of integers into account in \Cref{defn:mixed:RVlambdaRVm}.
 The general philosophy is that $\lambda$-preparation in equi-characteristic $0$ becomes $\lambda\cdot |m|$-preparation in mixed characteristic, for some integer $m \ge 1$, as the following example illustrates.